Tenali Ramakrishna BA. BL

 Tenali Ramakrishna BA.
-BL is a 2019 Telugu courtroom action comedy film directed by G. Nageswara Reddy.
+BL is a 2019 Telugu-language courtroom action comedy film directed by G. Nageswara Reddy.
 The film stars Sundeep Kishan, Hansika Motwani, and Varalaxmi Sarathkumar.
 This film marks the Telugu debut of Varalaxmi Sarathkumar.

 Plot

 Tenali Ramakrishna, a money-minded lawyer, loses or wins lawsuits depending on how he benefits from them.
 Things take a turn when he is tasked with a criminal case and decides to fight for justice that changes his life forever.